Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Introduction

-\xhdr{Our results.} We consider a version of linear contextual bandits in which the latent weight vector $\theta$ is drawn from a known prior.
+We consider a Bayesian version of linear contextual bandits in which the latent weight vector $\theta$ is drawn from a known prior.
 In each round, an algorithm is presented several actions to choose from, each represented by a \emph{context vector}.
 The expected reward of an action is a linear product of $\theta$ and the corresponding context vector.
 The tuple of context vectors is drawn independently from a fixed distribution.
 In the spirit of smoothed analysis, we assume that this distribution has a small amount of jitter.
-Formally, the tuple of context vectors is drawn from some fixed distribution, and then a small \emph{perturbation}---small-variance Gaussian noise---is added independently to each coordinate of each context vector.
-This ensures arriving contexts are diverse.
+Formally, in each round $t$ the tuple of context vectors is drawn from some fixed distribution, and then a small \emph{perturbation} $\eps_{a,t}$ is added to the context vector for each action $a$.
+The basic version adopted in \citet{kannan2018smoothed} is that each $\eps_{a,t}$ is an independent spherical Gaussian distribution; we call it the \emph{action-independent perturbation}.
+We allow a more general perturbation model, spelled out in Section~\ref{sec:model}, which can be correlated across actions, but independent across rounds and coordinates.
 We are interested in Bayesian regret, i.e., regret in expectation over the Bayesian prior.
-Following the literature, we are primarily interested in the dependence on the time horizon $T$. \looseness=-1
+Following the literature, we are primarily interested in the dependence on the time horizon $T$.

 We focus on a batched version of the greedy algorithm, in which new data arrives to the algorithm's optimization routine in small batches, rather than every round.
-This is well-motivated from a practical perspective---in high-volume applications data usually arrives to the ``learner" only after a substantial delay \citep{MWT-WhitePaper-2016,DS-arxiv}---and is essential for our analysis.
+This property is essential for our analysis, and easy to implement in practice.
+As a restriction, it is well-motivated from a practical perspective: in high-volume applications data usually arrives to the ``learner" only after a substantial delay \citep{MWT-WhitePaper-2016,DS-arxiv}.

-Our main result is that the greedy algorithm matches the Bayesian regret of any algorithm up to polylogarithmic factors, for each problem instance, fixing the Bayesian prior and the context distribution.
-We also consider LinUCB~\citep{Langford-www10,chu2011contextual,abbasi2011improved}, a standard algorithm for linear contextual bandits.
-We prove that LinUCB achieves Bayesian regret $\tilde{O}(T^{1/3})$ under perturbed context generation.
-This implies a worst-case Bayesian regret of $\tilde{O}(T^{1/3})$ for the greedy algorithm under the perturbation assumption.